 If there was a central theme running through the discussion, it was collaboration.

-“When I came to this country, you don’t need capital to become an innovator or entrepreneur,” he said.
-“Network, mentorship, collaboration, partnership—this brings opportunity.
-This brings confidence.”
+Dr. Natarajan described himself as a strong believer in partnerships, mentorship, and networks as engines of entrepreneurial success.
+“When I came to this country, you didn’t need capital to become an innovator or entrepreneur,” he said.
+“Right Network, mentorship, collaboration, partnership—this brings prospects, opportunities, and confidence.

-Beyond its consulting and technology services, the company operates several initiatives designed to foster innovation and entrepreneurship.
+Those principles have become embedded within Global Alliant’s corporate culture and organizational structure.
+Beyond its consulting and technology services, the company operates several initiatives designed to foster collaboration, innovation, and entrepreneurship.

 One is GAIN, a think tank focused on education, innovation, and community impact.
-Another is GAINO Lab, an internal innovation accelerator that helps employees and entrepreneurs transform ideas into products and intellectual property.
+The main mission of this initiative is to transform interns into innovators.
+Another is GAinnoLab, an internal innovation accelerator that helps employees and entrepreneurs transform ideas into products and intellectual property.
+The main goal of this R&D hub is to ignite ideas and innovate the future.

-Together, these initiatives reflect Natarajan’s conviction that companies should contribute to broader economic and social development, not merely generate profits.
+Together, these initiatives reflect Dr. Natarajan’s conviction that companies should contribute to broader economic and social development, not merely generate profits.

-Among the programs Natarajan discussed most passionately was GAINship, a paid internship initiative designed to cultivate the next generation of entrepreneurs.
+“Collaboration is very key,” he said.
+Among the programs Dr. Natarajan discussed most passionately was GAINship, a paid internship initiative designed to cultivate the next generation of entrepreneurs.

 Unlike traditional internships, participants are expected to leave the program having accomplished two specific goals.
+The first is registering a company in their own name.

-“I tell all the interns, when you leave, I want to work with you,” Natarajan said.
+The second is filing a provisional patent application.
+“I tell all the interns, when you leave, I want to work with you,” Dr. Natarajan said.
 “Register a company in your name and have one patent.”
+This year alone, more than 800 students applied for just 12 positions.

-The objective, Natarajan explained, is not merely to provide workplace experience but to create measurable outcomes that strengthen students’ entrepreneurial capabilities and confidence.
+The objective, Dr. Natarajan explained, is not merely to provide workplace experience but to create measurable outcomes that strengthen students’ entrepreneurial capabilities and confidence.

 The program reflects his broader belief that innovation must be practical and actionable.